awsdocs/amazon-redshift-management-guide/doc_source/spectrum-enhanced-vpc.md

 For the IAM role that is granted access to the bucket, use a trust relationship that allows the role to be assumed only by the Amazon Redshift service principal\.
 When attached to your cluster, the role can be used only in the context of Amazon Redshift and can't be shared outside of the cluster\.
 For more information, see [Restricting access to IAM roles](authorizing-redshift-service.md#authorizing-redshift-service-database-users)\.

+To use Redshift Spectrum, no IAM policies blocking the use of presigned URLs can be in place\.

 The following example bucket policy permits access to the specified bucket only from traffic originated by Redshift Spectrum owned by AWS account `123456789012`\.

 ```